RRenat358/2012.LearningTasks/010-TEMP/src/main/java/p230827/readme_RU.md

 ```
+## The moment the first ant falls off the board

 We have a wooden plank of the length n units.
 Two ants are walking on the plank,
 each ant moves with a speed of 1 unit per round.